Mathis-A/digital_twin/README.md

 [ ] I follow the clean code rules.

-[ ] I use and document some design patterns in my project.
-Examples
+[X] I use and document some design patterns in my project.
+Examples : see the compositeArea.py file that implements a composite pattern for areas.